wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

 ### Certificates for the admission webhook

 Starting with release 4.10.7, you have the option to issue and use your own certificates for the admission webhook.
-The certificate is essential for secure communication between the webhook and the Kubernetes API server.

 By default, the solution automatically generates certificates for the admission webhook using [`certgen`](https://github.com/kubernetes/ingress-nginx/tree/main/images/kube-webhook-certgen).